-- Allocate a certain amount of funds a month that can be spent on miscellaneous “must need” items.
-For example, if $35 a month is allotted for these types of purchases you will be more equipped to determine what items are of most importance, which in turn will increase your savings.
+- Allocate a certain amount of funds a month that can be spent on miscellaneous "must need" items.
+For example, if $35 a month is allotted for these types of purchases you will be more equipped to determine what items are of the most importance, which in turn will increase your savings.

 So next time you find yourself at the boardwalk deciding over whether to purchase those awesome sunglasses (even though you already have six pairs sitting on your dresser at home), you will be able to ask yourself if it fits in the budget and truly fulfills a need.